goodop/exapi/README.md

 # Exapi

-Exapi is an API library designed for Line Messenger and social media interactions.
+Exapi or Execross API is an API library designed for Line Messenger and social media interactions.
 This project includes Python, JavaScript and Golang examples to demonstrate its usage.

 ## Table of Contents